-Those who walk with God know that silence, solitude and secrecy are indispensable parts of spiritual transformation.
-They are a means of getting away from the many noises and distractions of life.
+Those who walk with God learn that silence, solitude, and secrecy are indispensable to spiritual transformation.
+They help us get away from the many noises and distractions of life.

 - But quietness seems to be an endangered quality.

-A media saturated culture (dominated by technology), challenges these disciplines.
+A media saturated culture (dominated by technology), challenges these disciplines all day, every day.

 I am as connected as most people (with iPhone, iPad, and Lap Top to prove it).
-But I always feel a bit uneasy with the distractions that come with a “connected” life.
+But I always feel a bit uneasy about the potential distractions of a “connected” life.

-When I walk through our university town between classes most of those around me are either on cell phones or ear-plugged to some device.
-I am troubled by what might be lost in the endless noise — by what we might not hear.
+When I walk through our university town between classes most of those around me are on cell phones and ear-plugged.
+I am troubled by what might be lost in the endless noise — what we might not hear.